bravo-2018/Assessments/Week-4.md

 #### 3. What is rspec and what is the general process for writing tests in RSpec?

 //Your Answer
+Provides us the "english" language for Behavior Driven Development.
+A gem that we can use to write tests type rspec and name_of_file
+1. Determine the behavior to implement
+2.

+create two files in the spec file filename_spec.rb filename.rb

+require 'spec'
+require_relative 'car'

+type rspec filename_spec.rb to see if the test is running correctly

+Write a failing test....
+describe, expect
+run test - should fail

 //Googled Answer

 #### 4. Name three possible non-inheritance relationships between ruby objects?

 //Your Answer